City Guide: Washington, DC: Capital Living

 You will never be bored in Washington, DC.
 Between official, government events, celebrations, and smaller festivals, residents and visitors to the city are always active.
 Some of the more famous celebrations include the Fourth of July celebration, the Marine Corps Marathon, and Capital Pride Parade.
 Beyond official holiday events, regular craft beer and wine festivals, food truck festivals, the DC Jazz Festival and Rolling Thunder Motorcycle Parade are also crowd pleasers.

 Cultural Attractions Galore

 America’s capital is home to national treasures including museums, important landmarks, and performance venues.
 Residents and visitors alike love visiting the Smithsonian and National Mall.
 Landmarks like the Washington Monument, the Lincoln Memorial, and the Vietnam Veterans Memorial Wall remind you of America’s rich history.
 You can also catch the opera or a great performance at the Kennedy Center, Warner Theater or The National Theater which boast famous performances from around the world.If you’re thinking about moving to Washington, DC, Greystar can help you find the perfect apartment for your needs.
-With communities within reach of all of the city hot spots, you will surely find a Washington, DC apartment that suites your style!
+With communities within reach of all of the city hot spots, you will surely find a Washington, DC apartment that suits your style!